LiyrAstroph/BRAINS/docs/model.rst

   r^{-\alpha},& {\rm for}~1\leqslant r/R_0 \leqslant F_{\rm out},
   \end{array}\right.

+* The dyanmics and emissivity are the same as Pancoast et al. (2014)'s model.

 BLR model 6
 ===========
 This is compatible with Pancoast et al. (2014)'s model.